Elendow/SpritedowAnimator/README.md

 - **PlayStartingAtFrame (int frame, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified frame.
 - **Resume ()** resumes the current animation.
 - **Stop ()** stops the current animation.
+- **StopAtFrame(int frame)** Stops when reaches the desired frame.
+If the desired frame has already passed and the animation is not looped it will stop at the end of the animation anyway.
 - **Reset ()** restarts the animation (playing or not) to its initial state.
 If the animation is not playing, the restart will be applied only when it start playing again.
 - **SetActiveRenderer (bool active)** enable/disables the renderer.
 - **FlipSpriteX (bool flip)** flips the sprite on the X axis.